-- "Null" Traffic to Null interfaces is discarded by the router and ignored by the Flow Sensor. - Top Generator Allows generating traffic tops: - "Basic" Enables tops for Internal IPs, IP protocols, versions and TCP/UDP ports.
-It adds a very small performance penalty to the Flow Sensor. - "Extended" (recommended) Enables all tops from "Basic" as well as tops and graphs for autonomous systems and countries, but increases the CPU usage of the Flow Sensor by a few percentage points.
-If the router doesn't export AS information (e.g. non-BGP router), the Sensor uses an internal GeoIP database to get ASNs.
+- "Null" Traffic to Null interfaces is discarded by the router and should be ignored. - Top Generator Allows generating traffic tops: - "Basic" Enables tops for Internal IPs, IP protocols, versions and TCP/UDP ports.
+It adds a very small performance penalty. - "Extended" (recommended) Enables all tops from "Basic" as well as tops and graphs for autonomous systems and countries, but increases the CPU usage by a few percentage points.
+When the router does not export AS information (e.g. non-BGP router) Flow Sensor uses an internal GeoIP database to get ASNs.
 Live stats for autonomous systems and countries are not very accurate. - "Full" Enables all tops from "Extended" as well as tops for external IPs (IPs not included in the IP Zone), but increases the RAM usage several times over, especially during spoofed attacks.
 Live stats for autonomous systems and countries are very accurate.
-Set the value to "Extended", unless you know what you are doing. - Link Speed In & Link Speed Out The speed (bandwidth, capacity) of the interface.
-If set, it is used for reports based on usage percentage and for percentage-based bits/s thresholds. - O Graph Color The color used in graphs for this interface.
-The default color is a random one, but you can change it by entering a different HTML color code or by clicking the drop-down menu. - Comments Comments about the Sensor configuration can be saved here.
+Set the value to "Extended", unless you know what you are doing. - Link Speed In & Link Speed Out Enter the speed (bandwidth, capacity) of the interface.
+The values are used for percentage-based reports and percentage-based bits/s thresholds. - Comments Comments about the Flow Sensor can be saved here.
 These comments are not visible elsewhere.

-To start the Flow Sensor, click the gray square button next to the its name in Configuration " Components.
-Check that the Flow Sensor starts properly by watching the event log (details on page 62).
+To start the Flow Sensor, click the gray square button next to its name in Configuration " Components.
+Ensure that the Flow Sensor starts properly by watching the event log (details on page 66).